-If you find that icing makes the arthritis worse, you can consult your doctor for other recommendations.
+If you find that icing makes the arthritis worse, ask your doctor for other recommendations.

-Muscle soreness will be most prevalent when you first start a new type of exercise.
+Muscle soreness will be most noticeable when you first start a new type of exercise.
 While it will decrease as time goes on, some soreness when exercising is normal.
-Sometimes it will take 24 to 48 hours to feel sore, which is normal, too.

-The bottom line is that movement is good for you.
-Choose exercises that are easy on the joints.
+Movement is good for your body, but you’ll want to choose exercises that are easy on the joints.
 Most importantly, choose activities you enjoy, so you’re more likely to stick with them.

 If you have moderate to severe joint pain while exercising, stop immediately.
 This could be a sign of inflammation in the joint, which can cause joint damage.

-If you’re experiencing persistent moderate pain that doesn’t subside 24 hours after showing up and home treatment, consult your doctor to make sure there’s no joint damage.
+If you’re experiencing persistent moderate pain that doesn’t go away after a day or so, talk with your doctor to make sure there’s no joint damage.